First impressions last - and you only get one. In retail and ecommerce, your product packaging is going to contribute a lot to that.

 Good packaging design, first and foremost.
-Product boxes that echo your brand’s colour, shapes and general branding are crucial:
+Product boxes that echo your brand’s color, shapes and general branding are crucial:

-Colour printed inside the box also shows that you’ve paid attention to detail – in fact, a little message on the internal bottom of your box is a great way to stay on brand if you’re using humour:
+Color printed inside the box also shows that you’ve paid attention to detail - in fact, a little message on the internal bottom of your box is a great way to stay on brand if you’re using humor:

 A quality unboxing experience also reminds your customer about your product’s unique selling points.
 This reassures your buyer that they made the right decision in buying your product.

 Single-use plastics wreak absolute havoc on our waterways, oceans, and the environment in general.
 But single-use plastic is also, unfortunately, the go-to solution for many brands as they try to keep costs down and profits high.